History of human sexuality: French Polynesia

 The Islands have been noted for their sexual culture.
 Many sexual activities seen as taboo in western cultures were viewed as appropriate by the native culture.
 Contact with Western societies has changed many of these customs, so research into their pre-Western social history has to be done by reading antique writings.

 Children slept in the same room as their parents and were able to witness their parents while they had sex.
 Intercourse simulation became real penetration as soon as boys were physically able.
 Adults found simulation of sex by children to be funny.
 As children approached 11, attitudes toward girls shifted.
 Premarital sex was not encouraged but was allowed in general, restrictions on adolescent sexuality were incest, exogamy regulations, and firstborn daughters of high-ranking lineage.
 After their firstborn child, high-ranking women were permitted extramarital affairs.

 Adam Johann von Krusenstern, in his book about the same expedition as Yuri's, reports that a father brought a 10–12-year-old girl on his ship, and she had sex with the crew.
-According to the book of Charles Pierre Claret de Fleurieu and Étienne Marchand, eight-year-old girls had sex and performed other sexual acts in public.
+According to the book by Étienne Marchand, eight-year-old girls had sex and performed other sexual acts in public.